Deepcya/MLops-VehicleInsurance/README.md

 # 🚗 Vehicle Detection MLOps Project

 Welcome to the **Vehicle Detection MLOps Project**, a full-stack, end-to-end machine learning project architected with MLOps best practices.
-This project showcases the integration of robust data pipelines, MongoDB, AWS services, CI/CD, Docker, and deployment on EC2—all production-ready and optimized for scaling.
+This project showcases the integration of robust data pipelines, MongoDB, AWS services, CI/CD, Docker, and deployment on EC2, all production-ready and optimized for scaling.

 ---